ICSE2024-2ndCycle-Paper123/ReplicationPackage/README.md

 ### Pre-processing

 To run the experiments for RQ<sub>3</sub>, you have to first instrument with `phosphor` the Java programs contained in the [`datasets/FullDataset-phosphor/`](/datasets/FullDataset) directory.
-We provide a Python script that compiles, packs and instruments Java programs. *We assume to run the script from the root directory of the unpacked artifact folder*.
+We provide a Python script that compiles, packs and instruments Java programs. *We assume to run the script from the root directory of this repository*.
 ```console
 foo@bar:~ReplicationPackage$ python3 scripts/phosphorCodeInstrumenter.py instrument <dataset> [<options>]
 ```